jordsti/stigame/README.md

 ### TO DO

+- Linux Support

 - Gui Test Project, to test all Gui Element
 	- Table
 	- Progress Bar test
 	- TextBox working, but need to handle unicode or transfert char into ascii.
 	- Need to add a BaseClass for Font Rendering Gui Item, to generalize setCaption and getCaption method.
 	- Layout Item
-		- HorizontalBoxLayout
-		- VerticalBoxLayout
+		- Form Layout
-		- Item Minimum Size and MaxSize ?
+		- ~~Item Minimum Size and MaxSize ?~~

 - Viewport
   -	Save resolution information, to persist configuration